FYSETC/FYSETC-SPIDER/README.md

 2. Change FAN0 to PA13，FAN1 to PA14
 3. Add pin definition silkscreen on the bottom.

+V2.3

+1. Change 12v-24v RGB port layout to 3 fan ports, which can be used as a fan port more conveniently and still maintain RGB output support
+2. Optimize the fan control circuit, upgrade the buffer chip to independent triode control, enhance stability and greatly improve safety performance
+3. All motor drive module interface communication networks add high voltage buffering and voltage clamping processing, adding a shield to the MCU
+4. Re-layout the PCB, connectors position changed

 # 2. Features

 - Compact size: 155.3mm x 76.5mm